 Same- or next-day swap

-We haul a full container and drop an empty one on the same staging pad so the crew never loses a loading hour.
+We haul a full container and drop an empty one on the same staging pad so crews keep moving without lost loading hours.

 Step 3